-• 6.H4.1 Use primary and secondary sources to Describe how different group identities such as racial, ethnic, class, gender, regional, and immigrant/migration status emerged and contributed to societal and regional development, characteristics, and interactions over time.
+• 6.H4.1 Describe how different group identities such as racial, ethnic, class, gender, regional, and immigrant/migration status emerged and contributed to societal and regional development, characteristics, and interactions over time.

-SEVENTH GRADE - CONTEMPORARY INTEGRATED GLOBAL STUDIES
+SEVENTH GRADE - INTEGRATED GLOBAL STUDIES

-Scientific Revolution & Enlightenment 1600's-present
+Scientific Revolution & Enlightenment -present

 The content focus will be viewed through historical and geographic lenses.
 Seventh grade students will understand the relationships and interactions between societies and cultures in both the Eastern and Western Hemispheres.
 United States history will be taught as it intersects with global issues.
-Hike World Wars I and H and the Cold War.